 3. Watch for new tools to be announced

-There’s always something new in the pipeline, just waiting to be introduced to the adoring public.
+There’s always something new in the pipeline, just waiting to be introduced to the adoring software users.
 And you never know when a new company is going to debut a new software solution that is everything you could ever want.

 Maybe it has all of the features of a tool you’re already using, at half the price.
 Or maybe it combines the functionality of two software solutions you use, wrapped up in one shiny product.